KaiWenzel/qr-code-component/README.md

 ### Continued development

-In future projects I would like to focus more about responsives design as I don't have much experience with flexbox and grid yet.
+In future projects I would like to focus on responsives designs as I don't have much experience with flexbox and grid yet.

 Furthermore, I would like to learn more about how to make my work more accessible to different kind of users who may have disabilities.